FDio/csit/docs/report/csit_framework_documentation/csit_design.rst

      - All L1 KWs are implemented as Python libraries:

-       - Support for TRex only today;
+       - Currently support for TRex only;
        - CSIT IXIA drivers in progress;

    - Performance data plane traffic profiles: